phatak-dev/blog/_posts/2017-10-23-introduction-to-spark-structured-streaming-part-14.md

 ---
 layout: post
-title: "Introduction to Spark Structured Streaming - Part 13 : Session Windows" date : 2017-10-10
+title: "Introduction to Spark Structured Streaming - Part 14 : Session Windows using Custom State" date : 2017-10-23
 categories: scala spark introduction-structured-streaming
 ---
 Structured Streaming is a new streaming API, introduced in spark 2.0, rethinks stream processing in spark land.
 It models stream